google/pytype/pytype/tools/analyze_project/README.md

 ```
 # NOTE: All relative paths are relative to the location of this file.

+[pytype]
-# Python version (major.minor)
+# Python version ("major.minor") of the target code.
-python_version = '3.6'
+python_version = 3.6

+# All pytype output goes here.
+output_dir = pytype_output

 # Dependencies within these directories will be checked for type errors.
-projects = [
+projects =
-  ".",
-  "~/code/bar"
-]
+  .,
+  ~/code/bar

-# Dependencies within these directories will have type inference
+# Dependencies within these directories will have type inference run on them,
-# run on them, but will not be checked for errors.
+# but will not be checked for errors.
-deps = [
+deps =
-  "~/code/some_dependency",
-  "/usr/local/lib/python3.6/dist-packages/project.egg/"
-]

-# All output goes here.
-output_dir = "pytype_output"
+  ~/code/some_dependency,
+  /usr/local/lib/python3.6/dist-packages/project.egg/
 ```

 ### Example